DASL-Lab/data-treatment-plant/gromstolen/README.md

-These scripts have been adapted (stolen) from [GromStole](https://github.com/PoonLab/gromstole/), which were distributed according to the same license as this repository (MIT).
+These scripts have been adapted (stolen) from [GromStole](https://github.com/PoonLab/gromstole/) (as of commit cf5f290), which were distributed according to the same license as this repository (MIT).